Nutrition

 • Trader Joe’s Chili Lime Seasoning Blend: Sprinkle on watermelon, peaches, nectarines, avocadoes, and mangoes.
 Or stir into mashed avocado for guacamole.

-• Truffle mustard: Slather Braswell’s Select Truffle Mustard on turkey sandwiches or mix with avocado oil-based mayo and use as a dipper for roasted potatoes.
+• Truffle mustard: Slather Braswell’s Select Truffle Mustard on turkey sandwiches or mix with avocado oil-based mayo and use it as a dipper for roasted potatoes.

-• Curry ketchup: Use Hela Ketchup Mild and Hot on burgers, along with sliced mango and tomatoes.
+• Curry ketchup: Use Hela Ketchup, Mild and Hot on burgers, along with sliced mango and tomatoes.

 • Harissa: For a chicken marinade, whisk New York Shuk Signature Harissa with olive oil and orange juice.